ShaneCurcuru/mutualaidarlington.org/tech.md

   caption: "Photo: [**John Schnobrich / Unsplash**]"
 ---

 Working from home and can't connect?
 Figuring out how to setup video calls?
 Missing a cable, or need computer help?
-We have lots of geek volunteers in Arlington - we're organizing a list for you!
+We have lots of geek volunteers in Arlington you can reach out to.
+There's even volunteers with Fix-It Clinic who can advise on fixing hardware and gadgets!

 ## Get Technology Help

-[View our list of technology volunteers](/techhelp) who may be able to help you.
+[View our list of computer technology volunteers](/techhelp) who may be able to help you.
 Please remember: [these geeks are all volunteers](/techhelp) with busy lives, so give them time to respond, and be sure to say thanks!

+**Have a hardware or gadget problem?** If some other electronics around the house aren't working, and you're willing to try fixing it yourself, then the [Fixit Clinic](https://fixitclinic.blogspot.com/) <a href="https://www.facebook.com/FixitClinic/"><i class="fab fa-facebook"></i></a> has volunteers here in Arlington too!
+Here's how:

+If you need electronic gadgets or tools fixed, fixed you can sign up to have a virtual fixit clinic session **if you**:

+- Have a computer and internet connection that will support video teleconferencing?
+- Can you show and describe the problem / recreate the problem in under five minutes?
+- Can you have some rudimentary disassembly tools at the ready?
+- Can you fill out the [Broken Item Fixit Report](http://bit.ly/brokenitemreport) afterwards?
+- **If yes to all steps above** then [register for a Virtual Fixit Clinic](http://bit.ly/fixitcheckin) and a Fixit Coach will reach about scheduling you for an upcoming Virtual Fixit Clinic.

 ## Volunteer To Help